dhalima3/FantasyWaiverPickup/README.md

 # FantasyWaiverPickup

-Phantomjs Script to add players as soon as the waiver wire clears Currently only works on Yahoo
+Phantomjs Script to add players as soon as the waiver wire clears.
+Currently only works on Yahoo fantasy site.